LibreCAD/docs/ref/coordinates.rst

     :scale: 50
     :alt: Polar Coordinates

-The *Polar* coordinate system uses one distance and one angle to define a point in a drawing -for example a point in a drawing could be 50 < 45, so 50 units long and at an angle of 45 degrees (note the < sign is used for the angle) as shown.
+The *Polar* coordinate system uses one distance and one angle to locate a point in a drawing.
+In LibreCAD the polar coordinates take the form *100 < 45*, indicating a line 100 units long and at an angle of 45 degrees as shown.

 |
 |